Frank Gigliotti: Personal life

-Frank J. Gigliotti was born on October 30, 1942 in Pittsburgh, Pennsylvania.
+Frank J. Gigliotti was born on October 30, 1942, in Pittsburgh, Pennsylvania.
 His siblings were Theresa, Anthony, and Michael.
 He graduated South Hills Catholic High School in 1969, and attended Carnegie Mellon Managerial School.
 In 1997, Gigliotti separated from his wife and mother of his three children (Christina, Regina, and Frank Jr.); as of January 25, 2000, he was not married.
-Gigliotti moved to West Melbourne, Florida in 2003, and died in that state from complications of diabetes on August 7, 2011.
+Gigliotti moved to West Melbourne, Florida, in 2003, and died in that state from complications of diabetes on August 7, 2011.

 Career

-Before even graduating high school, Gigliotti operated a backhoe in the construction industry from 1969–1975.
+Before even graduating high school, Gigliotti operated a backhoe in the construction industry from 1969 to 1975.

 Civil service

 In 1975, Gigliotti was hired by the Pittsburgh Public Works Department.
-In 1977, when he helped elect Richard Caliguiri as mayor of Pittsburgh, he collected significant political cachet that propelled him into intradepartmental promotions and eventually the chairmanship of the city's 19th Ward (South Hills) from 1983–1989.
+In 1977, when he helped elect Richard Caliguiri as mayor of Pittsburgh, he collected significant political cachet that propelled him into intradepartmental promotions and eventually the chairmanship of the city's 19th Ward (South Hills) from 1983 to 1989.

 Succeeding Steve Seventy on January 3, 1989, Gigliotti was first seated as a representative for the Pennsylvania House of Representatives, District 22.
 Nominated by Representative Anthony Colaizzo, Gigliotti was appointed as the house teller on the same day.
 During his tenure in the Pennsylvania House, Gigliotti was a powerful politician who failed to legalize riverboat gambling.
 In 1997, he was a straw donor for Bob O'Connor's mayoral campaign before "realizing that was illegal."
 A Democrat, he was still representing District 22 upon his resignation of June 15, 2000.